Nitride

 In chemistry, a nitride is a chemical compound of nitrogen.
 Nitrides can be inorganic or organic, ionic or covalent.
 The nitride anion, N^{3−}, is very elusive but compounds of nitride are numerous, although rarely naturally occurring.
-Some nitrides have a found applications, such as wear-resistant coatings (e.g., titanium nitride, TiN), hard ceramic materials (e.g., silicon nitride, Si_{3}N_{4}), and semiconductors (e.g., gallium nitride, GaN).
+Some applications of nitride compounds include wear-resistant coatings (e.g., titanium nitride, TiN), hard ceramic materials (e.g., silicon nitride, Si_{3}N_{4}), and semiconductors (e.g., gallium nitride, GaN).
 The development of GaN-based light emitting diodes was recognized by the 2014 Nobel Prize in Physics.
 Metal nitrido complexes are also common.

 Synthesis of inorganic metal nitrides is challenging because nitrogen gas (N_{2}) is not very reactive at low temperatures, but it becomes more reactive at higher temperatures.
 Therefore, a balance must be achieved between the low reactivity of nitrogen gas at low temperatures and the entropy driven formation of N_{2} at high temperatures.
 However, synthetic methods for nitrides are growing more sophisticated and the materials are of increasing technological relevance.